How Old Are You?

 3. You are a one-stop shop.
 I can now swing from speaking to the very young to the very old—and the in-betweens.
 In advertising (my training lab), I learned to distinguish between demographics and psychographics—boxed mindsets and life stages which we called market segmentation.
 How many of you in this room can write for seniors?
 “Wala pa kayong 'K'.”
 (You have not paid your dues.)

 4. You don't work for the honor nor the money.
 Money is no longer my currency.
 Honor?
-When people sing me praises for my Palancas, Gintong Aklats and other awards, and the books I've written—I beg my Creator to please take the swelling off my head.
+When people sing me praises for my Palancas, Gintong Aklats and other awards, and the books I've written—I beg my Creator to please take the swell off my head.
 Every blog and FB message that I write, and award that I win, are ads and promos not for me, but for my books to honor only God.

 5. You are more grateful to your Creator.
 Looking back, you are positive that there was and there is a faithful God!
 His Holy Spirit has guided you every step of the way, up to this point in your life.
 He allowed monumental mistakes, pitfalls, and problems to strengthen you.